CescaNeri/BigData-CloudPlatforms/cloud-platforms/exercise/aws-lab.md

 **staging_bucket** = "s3://staging-clean-sales-911/"

-Then, we upload the three csv filed on the **landing bucket** and we merge the data into a single data frame:
+Then, we upload the three csv files on the **landing bucket** and we merge the data into a single data frame:

 ```python
 df = pd.concat(map(pd.read_csv, ["s3://landing-raw-sales-911/sales_fact_1997.slice-0-1.v0.0.1.csv",